aukspot/dles/README.md

 - [Housle](https://housle.house) - Guess the price of the house, given pictures of parts of the house.
 - [More/Less](https://lessgames.com/moreless) - Decide which option has more or less, and keep going until you get one wrong.
 There are 3 categories to play.
 - [Numblino](https://numblino.com) - Guess the number based on the given fact.
 You have 6 guesses.
+- [Packle](https://packle.top) - Guess how many circles can fit into today's shape.
 - [Temple](https://tck.mn/temple) - Guess a duration or tempo by watching a flashing light, or give a duration or tempo by clicking.
 - [Timingle](https://timingle.com) - Try to time when the countdown reaches 0.
 Each day the beat is different.
-- [Zonday](https://zonday.shop) - Guess the price of the item from Amazon.com.
+- [Zonday](https://zonday.app) - Guess the price of the item from Amazon.com.

 ### Food (5)